agsthk/Instruments/Instruments_Documentation/Instruments_LabNotebook/Instruments_CodingNotes/Instruments_CodingNotes_2025/Instruments_CodingNotes_202510/Instruments_CodingNotes_20251002.md

 - Satisfied that I've characterized zeros
 # calibrate_cleandata.py
 - Don't think I really need to make any changes, going to run with current calibration dates, then going to change to cal dates I want to use for Phase I
+- Realized that I hadn't properly selected the correlations to use - modifying to only calibrate selected year at a time